rmrk-team/rmrk-docs/docs/lego2.5-equippable.md

 The first slot is `headwear` and you can see it is a `slot` type.
 The `equippable` array lists the collections that are allowed as equippables.
 The issuer of the base can modify this value at any time, adding and removing collections at will.

-The `fixed` slot just points to a visual which should be rendered.
+The `fixed` part just points to a visual which should be rendered.
 It is immutable.

 The `z` value in both indicates on which layer the visual appears on the SVG base, height-wise.
 The higher the number, the "closer to camera" it is.
 This is especially important for slot, since - per the image above - the `z` value of the handheld slot needs to be between the fingers and the palm, and the `z` value of the background needs to be the lowest of all to be rendered at the bottom.